air-gmv/air/README.md

 ```
 git clone git://git.rtems.org/rtems-source-builder.git rsb
+cd rsb
 git checkout 5
-cd rsb
 ./source-builder/sb-check
 cd rtems
 ../source-builder/sb-set-builder --prefix=/opt/rtems/5 5/rtems-sparc
 ```
 Currently supported toolchain version : rtems-5.1-2019.07.25

+### Troubleshooting installation problems:

-You may need the texinfo package, which can be installed by executing sudo apt-get install texinfo or a similar command.
+ - You may need the texinfo package, which can be installed by executing sudo apt-get install texinfo or a similar command.

+ - If the environment is not correctly set up, there might be missing Ubuntu dependencies.
+Run the following command to install the packages: `sudo apt install build-essential g++ gdb unzip pax bison flex texinfo python3-dev python-is-python3 libpython2-dev libncurses5-dev zlib1g-dev ninja-build pkg-config`

+- If build fails with the message
+	>*prefix is not writable: /opt/rtems/5*

+	, run again with `sudo`.
+For more info check https://docs.rtems.org/branches/master/user/start/prefixes.html .

 ## 2 - Configure and build AIR